planetscale/docs/content/blog/gopher-con-sugu-interview.md

 **Abhi: Great to hear.
 Which talk really stood out to you?**

 Sugu: Definitely the keynote speech by Kavya Joshi.
-The Go scheduler is a very complex topic, but she simplified it to the point that someone who is not familiar with the go runtime could completely understand how it was designed.
+The Go scheduler is a very complex topic, but she simplified it to the point that someone who is not familiar with the Go runtime could completely understand how it was designed.
 Papers that describe it are very complex and it's amazing that she was able to summarize it in just 20 minutes.

 **Abhi: I'll make sure to go [watch it](https://www.youtube.com/watch?v=NjMGHrM2cc0)!
 So how did your talk go then?**